 What is the first step?

-The first step in the development and implementation of a Management System is the decision by the leaders to make it a priority.
+The first step in the development and implementation of a Management System is the leaders’ decision to make it a priority.
 From there, it’s pretty simple.
-But without a leadership commitment to making it happen, to making it a priority for the organization, and to supporting it after it begins to be put into place … it is an “uphill battle” every step of the way.
+But without a leadership commitment to making it happen, making it a priority for the organization, and supporting it after it begins to be put into place, it is an “uphill battle” every step of the way.